 Have questions?
 Browse through our list of most commonly asked questions and get answers fast.

-Yes.
-Use our form on the Request A Quote page for any job that doesn’t fit our standard formats.
+Yes!
+Please use our Request A Quote form for any projects that do not fit standard formats.

-Because of wide differences in monitor calibration and the different technologies used, some printed colours may not exactly match the colours on your specific monitor.
-Please see our File Prep Guidelines page: CMYK vs. RBG and CMYK Process vs. Spot Colours – for important instructions on getting the results you want.
+Because of wide variations in monitor calibration and the different technologies used, some printed colours may not exactly match the colours on your specific monitor.
+Please refer to the CMYK vs. RBG and CMYK Process vs. Spot Colours tabs of our File Prep Guidelines section for important instructions on how to achieve the results you want.

 The LBF Group has all printers calibrated to industry standards on a regular basis.
 Calibration to an industry accepted standard includes devices such as litho presses, digital proofers, and digital presses.

 As long as the provided matching samples are generated from a regularly calibrated device, there is a very good chance we can match closely to such samples.
 Samples that are generated by a home printing device usually do not meet stringent standards, so it will be very unlikely we can match colours to such samples.

 If you require a precise colour match, please contact us to arrange for a digital colour proof.
 Once you approve the additional fees (starting at $40) we will produce and send you a hard proof via overnight delivery.
 When you approve and return the proof, we will strive to match the colour of the proof when printing your final piece.

 We require an electronic “paper trail” for all changes made after your initial order is placed.
 You may make changes by calling our Client Service Team at 519.686.8722 to ensure we can still make the change.
 Please note that some changes cannot be made after certain stages in the production process.